qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 symbolizing your vector data.
 You can use tools that are common to all vector data, as well as special symbolizing tools that were designed for the different kinds of vector data.
-However all types share the following dialog structure: in the upper part, you have widget that help you prepare the classification and the symbol to use for features and at the bottom the :ref:`layer_rendering` widget.
+However all types share the following dialog structure: in the upper part, you have a widget that helps you prepare the classification and the symbol to use for features and at the bottom the :ref:`layer_rendering` widget.